Dark-Gran/Farstar-2/README.md

 With that in mind (and with feedback in hands), game's rules have been _drastically_ changed, therefore the entire application is being 'rewritten' from the scratch.

 This time in Java (with LibGDX for OpenGL).
 One of the main reasons behind the original choice of Adobe Air (in which the original game has been written) was the fact that it is cross-platform, however such is the case with Java as well.
 For applications of this size, Java is also a more lightweight (performance-wise) solution.

+(For the previous version of the game, see [Farstar: Exodus](https://github.com/Dark-Gran/Farstar-Exodus).)

 ## Progress